ItsShadowCone/amqpemitter/README.md

 ## Publish/Subscribe

-> **Note:** listeners are callback functions whose first argument is always the actual event that was broadcasted, in string form.
+> **Note:** listeners are callback functions whose first argument is always the actual event that was broadcast, in string form.
 > This differs from the registered event if wildcards were used

 **onAll(event, listener)**: Subscribes to a publish/subscribe style event.
 Emitted messages are delivered to all registered listeners, as such its return value is discarded.
 Returns a promise which resolves as soon as the event is usable, prior to that messages are not guaranteed to pass through it.